selloween/docker-multi-wordpress/README.md

 # Run multiple WordPress Docker containers with NGINX Proxy, LetsEncrypt and PHP Composer

-Each WordPress site runs in its own container and is proxied by an NGINX Proxy that handles SSL thanks to LetsEncrypt.
+Each WordPress site runs its own container and is proxied by an NGINX Proxy that handles SSL thanks to LetsEncrypt.
 This setup relies on https://github.com/jwilder/nginx-proxy and https://github.com/JrCs/docker-letsencrypt-nginx-proxy-companion

 ## Requirements